sassysoul/Shakshi-Kumari/README.md

 # GRIP(MAR'21)
-This is a Data Science and Business Analytics intern Problem in which we have to calculate the score obtained by a student who studies foe 9.25 hrs.
+These are Data Science and Business Analytics intern Problems Solution which were provided by The Spark Foundation.
+Here, I will keep sharing the Tasks solution one by one.